dan-t/cabal-bounds/README.md

 `cabal-bounds` tries to automate this update process to some degree.
 So a typical update process might look like:

-    # update the version infos of all libraries
+    # update the version infos of all packages
     $> cabal update

-    # create a cabal sandbox for building your project, this ensures that you're really using
-    # the newest available versions of the dependencies, otherwise you would be constraint
-    # to the already installed versions
-    $> cabal sandbox init

-    # build your project and allow newer library versions used as specified by the cabal file.
+    # build the project and allow newer versions of the dependencies as specified in the cabal file
-    $> cabal install --allow-newer
+    $> cabal build --allow-newer='THE_PROJECT_NAME:*'

-    # update the upper bound of all dependencies of the cabal file in the working directory
+    # update the upper bound of all dependencies in the cabal file, if their upper bound is lower
-    # if their upper bound is lower then the version used by the build
+    # than the version used by the build
     $> cabal-bounds update --upper

 If you're leaving out the `--upper` flag then `update` will widen the bounds on both directions.